 The dust has finally settled from the Apple iCloud hack explosion.
 Unfortunately, effects of the breach are expansive, way past iCloud users that were affected.
+Two weeks ago, explicit celebrity photos were leaked onto public social media networks.

 How The iCloud Hack Changed The Industry